MischaU8/yumyum/tools/cut-tool-multiple-targets-and-cutters_YqzW21sjvbQ.md

 select Cutters button in the dialog then shift-click additional curves to use as
-Cutters use this workflow for final control when using the cut tool oh look at the time foreign
+Cutters use this workflow for final control when using the cut tool